-Students with a past due balance are subject to late payment fees and service blocks that can prevent future registration.
+Students with a past due balance are subject to late payment fees and limitations of service that can prevent future registration.
 As well, federal aid regulations limit aid from one academic year being used to pay off an amount owed from a previous academic year.
-Students should monitor their eBill and ensure their payments are up-to-date to avoid registration and aid problems in the future.
+Students should monitor their online bill and ensure their payments are up-to-date to avoid registration and aid problems in the future.

-Federal Subsidized, Unsubsidized and PLUS Loan estimates tell you that funds are currently not available to be applied to a bill.
-If you have not signed a note, you may do so online.
-Once your loan note is signed and your loan certified by UC, your loan disclosure statement will list an approximate arrival date for your semester loan amounts.
+Anticipated aid only indicates you have accepted the loan funds.
+Be sure you have signed the master promissory note for your loan.
+Once your loan note is signed and your loan certified by UC, you will receive a loan disclosure statement that will list an approximate arrival date for your semester loan amounts.

 First-time Subsidized, Unsubsidized and Graduate PLUS borrowers at UC must also complete loan entrance counseling.

-It is important to follow all necessary steps to make estimated loan monies a reality.
+It is important to follow all necessary steps to make anticipated loan monies a reality.